MarcelPiNacy/FPC/README.md

 # FPC
-**Warning: This implementation fails to encode/decode some inputs.**
+**Warning: This implementation currently fails to encode/decode some inputs.**
 ## About
 This repository contains a C implementation of FPC, Martin Burtscher and Paruj Ratanaworabhan's double-precision floating-point compression algorithm.